-BI 411 - Immunology
+BI 411 - IMMUNOLOGY

 The course will focus on the human immune system.
 Students will first develop an understanding of the varied components of the immune system and then learn how those components interact to efficiently recognize and remove foreign invaders.
 Regulation of immune responses and immunpathologies will also be discussed.
-Prerequisite(s): BI 101, BI 102 or BI 204
+Prerequisite(s): BI 101 and BI 102

-BI 420W - Biology Seminar
+BI 420W - BIOLOGY SEMINAR

 This course (or substituted research experience) is required of all biology majors and is a writing intensive course.
-The course will follow a seminar format and the topics covered will be drawn from a broad range of areas in biology and will emphasize current developments in these areas.
+The course will follow either a seminar or hands-on research project format.
+For the seminar format, the topics covered will be drawn from a broad range of areas in biology and will emphasize current developments in these areas.
 Cadets will lead discussions for the topic they present.
-A term paper involving testing an original hypothesis and using results compiled from published reasearch literature will be written on a specific area of interest in biology.
+A term paper involving testing an original hypothesis and using results compiled from published research literature will be written on a specific area of interest in biology.
+For the hands-on research format, students will conduct original research and will write a research paper presenting their results.
 Note: Writing Intensive (W).
-Prerequisite(s): Completion of at least one course from each of the four areas and first-class status.
+Prerequisite(s): Completion of one of the following courses prior to enrolling: BI 311, BI 312, BI 313, BI 325, BI 326, BI 335, or BI 430.

-BI 430 - Molecular Biology
+BI 430 - MOLECULAR BIOLOGY

 This course is designed for upper class cadets who have completed Genetics.
 Cadets master advanced molecular techniques in a hands-on fashion, exploring molecular biology from its roots in DNA manipulation to modern applications.
 Through reading and discussing seminal research articles and modern studies, cadets will explore how to use molecular techniques to answer pertinent questions in all fields of biology.
-Prerequisite(s): BI 101, BI 205
+Prerequisite (s): BI 101, BI 205

-BI 490W - Independent Research
+BI 490W - INDEPENDENT RESEARCH